silverhack/monkey365/docs/authentication/authprompts.md

 You may receive multiple authentication prompts depending on:

-* When multiple services are selected within the -Analysis flag
+* When multiple services are selected within the -Collect flag

 * If a conditional access policy is configured to require an extra multi-factor authentication